 I: DMF has been closed either by the holder or by FDA.

 No certificate issued, reference number only

 8. Advice for Pharma Companies

 (1) Drug applicants should foster deep partnership with AEP manufacturers to grasp the up-to-date changes of AEPs, timely evaluate the changes' influence on the drug product and reduce the risks caused by AEPs' quality problems.

 After the drug gets marketing authorization, the applicant (MAH) should enhance the routine supervision and audit of the AEP manufacturers to ensure the drug's quality and production's stability and sustainability.

 (2) It's better for pharmaceutical companies to establish a team to examine the AEP manufacturer's quality control system and the information of specific AEP products.
 The companies can also outsource this part of work to a professional third-party.

-BaiPharm is powered by pharmaceutical professionals experienced in DMF filing.
+BaiPharm is experienced in DMF filing.
 We can introduce you similar cases, help prepare the required documents, and guide you through the whole filing process.
-Welcome to contact us via email@example.com.
+Contact us for professional regulatory compliance services.